google-deepmind/synjax/README.md

 All these distributions support standard operations such as computing log-probability of a structure, computing marginal probability of a part of the structure, finding most likely structure, sampling, top-k, entropy, cross-entropy, kl-divergence...

 All operations support standard JAX transformations `jax.vmap`, `jax.jit`, `jax.pmap` and `jax.grad`.
 The only exception are argmax, sample and top-k that do not support `jax.grad`.

+If you would like to read about the details of SynJax take a look at the [paper](https://arxiv.org/abs/2308.03291).

 ## Installation<a id="installation"></a>